Gulf of Finland: History

-Before 1700

-Many ancient sites were discovered on the shores of the gulf dated to up to nine thousand years old.
+Many ancient sites were discovered on the shores of the gulf dated to up to 9000 years old.
 Humans began to inhabit these places soon after the ice age glaciers retreated and the water level of the Littorina Sea lowered to reveal the land.
 Remains of about 11 Neolithic settlements were found since 1905 in the mouth of the river Sestra River (Leningrad Oblast).
 They contain arrow tips and scrapers made of quartz, numerous food utensils and traces of fire camps – all indicative of hunting rather than agricultural or animal husbandry activities.

 The gulf coast was later populated by Finnic peoples.
-Eesti (or Chud) inhabited the region of the modern Estonia, Votes were living on the south of the gulf and Izhorians to the south of Neva River.
+Estonians inhabited the region of the modern Estonia, Votes were living on the south of the gulf and Izhorians to the south of Neva River.
 Korela tribes settled to the west of Lake Ladoga.
-In the 8th and 9th centuries, the banks of Neva and of the Gulf of Finland was populated by East Slavs, in particular by Ilmen Slavs and Krivichs.
 They were engaged in slash-and-burn agriculture, animal husbandry, hunting and fishing.
-From the 8th to the 13th century, the Gulf of Finland and Neva were parts of the waterway from Scandinavia, through Eastern Europe to the Byzantine Empire.
+From the 8th to the 13th century, the Gulf of Finland and Neva were parts of the waterway from Scandinavia to the Byzantine Empire.